Omar Sy returns to our screens as modern-day gentleman thief Assane Diop in Lupin Part 3.

 The luxurious home was filmed in Paris and is, in real-life, a museum: the Musée Nissim de Camondo situated in the 8th arrondissement, and which is open to the public.

 Benjamin, Assane's accomplice and old school friend, owns an antiques shop, through which Assane sells his stolen goods.

 The real-life shop is situated in Paris on rue des Rosiers, and forms part of the well-known flea market area Les Puces of Saint-Ouen.

-Other key filming locations in Paris include Jardin du Luxembourg (where a disguised Assane meets Juliette Pellegrini), and the famous bridge Post des Arts (where Lupin gives his son Raoul one of the Arsène Lupin books).
+Other key filming locations in Paris have included Jardin du Luxembourg (where a disguised Assane met Juliette Pellegrini), and the famous bridge Post des Arts (where Lupin gave his son Raoul one of the Arsène Lupin books).

 Where are the beach scenes in Lupin filmed?

-The climactic ending to Lupin Part One (and where we’ll likely revisit at the start of Part Two) was filmed in Étretat, where Assane takes Claire and Raoul to an Arsène Lupin festival by the seaside.
+The cameras pitched up in Étretat, where Assane took Claire and Raoul to an Arsène Lupin festival by the seaside.

 The festival is in honour of the author, Maurice Leblanc, who lived in the area and who used the location in his books.

 This is also the location where Assane's son, Raoul, is kidnapped at the show's cliffhanger ending.

 Try Radio Times magazine today and get 10 issues for only £10, PLUS a £10 John Lewis and Partners voucher delivered to your home – subscribe now.
 For more from the biggest stars in TV, listen to The Radio Times Podcast.